Frequently Asked Language Learning Questions about the 200 Words a Day courses

 - Answer:

-The 200 Words a Day CD-Rom vocab courses have over 1,000 words on them, each one with an individual Memory Trigger for each and every word.
+The 200 Words a Day CD-Rom Combo courses have over 1,000 words on them, with an individual Memory Trigger, Flashcard option and Sentence, for each and every word.

 - Question:

-Will I be able to speak French, Spanish, German with these courses?
+Will I be able to speak French, Spanish, German, Italian or Welsh with these courses?

 - Answer:

 Each CD-Rom gives you a solid base of foreign vocab, and lots of common phrases.
 With a solid vocabulary base, you can build grammar and conversation around this.
-Our sentence courses are now available.
-These complement the vocab courses by giving you sample sentences of the word in action.
+The sentence courses combine to complement the vocab courses by giving you sample sentences of the word in action.
 We also have grammar modules under construction, and are producing these as fast as we can.

 - Question: